 Most of us would agree that being money-wise and a good savings manager is a crucial skill for life, but this might never prove as true as when you become a parent.
 We all know how challenging at times can be to navigate around finances and would therefore like to raise money-wise children into successful adults.
 But are preschoolers ready to learn about handling a small amount of money?
 Are there real benefits to doing so?
 And, what’s the best way for small children to learn about finances ?

-Beyond functioning as a reward system for helping around the house, giving a young child the responsibility of deciding what to do with her savings has its benefits.
+Beyond functioning as a reward system for helping around the house, giving a young child the responsibility of deciding what to do with his savings has its benefits.
 Receiving an allowance does influence spending behavior in school-aged children.
 For example, in 1991 researchers from the University of Toronto studied kids that were given 4 dollars, either in cash or as store credit, as an allowance and kids who weren’t.
 The children that didn’t receive an allowance at home spent more money when they received a credit card than when they received cash, while the kids that had experience with self-managing an allowance spent the same amount whether they received a credit card or cash.
 This effect was equally strong regardless of age, meaning that the 6-year-olds that had experience with an allowance where more sophisticated about money than the 10-year-olds that didn’t.

-Four years old is a good moment to start teaching your daughter about managing her finances.
-Here we offer some tips and insights into how you can use your child’s allowance to foster her understanding of cause and effect, patience, hard-work, generosity, and planning ahead:
+Four years old is a good moment to start teaching your son about managing his finances.
+Here we offer some tips and insights into how you can use your child’s allowance to foster his understanding of cause and effect, patience, hard-work, generosity, and planning ahead: